Query panels overview

 ### Filter

-You can either filter directly in the query or using the filter button in the top left corner (second image)
+You can either filter directly in the query or use the filter button in the upper-left corner of the panel.

 <Frame>